National Geographic admits 'racist' past

 He showed that until the 1970s the magazine ignored non-white Americans, only showing them as labourers or domestic staff.

-Mr Mason also pointed to photos of natives encountering Western technology - creating an "us-and-them" split between "civilized and uncivilized" - and the excessive numbers of photos of Pacific-island women.
+Prof Mason also pointed to photos of natives encountering Western technology - creating an "us-and-them" split between "civilized and uncivilized" - and the excessive numbers of photos of Pacific-island women.

 He compared a piece covering apartheid-era South Africa in 1962 - which barely mentions any problems - and a second piece from 1977, which shows opposition to the regime by black leaders.

-"It's not a perfect article, but it acknowledges the oppression," Mr Mason wrote.
+"It's not a perfect article, but it acknowledges the oppression," Prof Mason wrote.

 But the historian also acknowledged the good work the magazine did even during this period in showing its readers the wider world.